apiko-rest-api/apiko-userguide/Core endpoints (built-in features).md

 It is generally considered a better practice to deactivate users rather than deleting them, so the `DELETE /users` endpoint is not implemented by default.

-If a user forgets their password, the 'POST /users/password/reset/:id' can be used to send a password reset email (in case the user's `username` property contains a valid email address).
+If a user forgets their password, the `POST /users/password/reset/:id` can be used to send a password reset email (in case the user's `username` property contains a valid email address).
 This endpoint generates a new random password, which will allow the user to log into their account and change their password in the settings (if your application will allow it).

 A list of existing users can be retrieved with `GET /users`.